-On the 28-ft model the fresh water tank drain valves are located on the roadside between the 2 axles.
+On the 23-ft, 25-ft, 27-ft, 28-ft, and 30-ft. models, a large valve on the fresh water tank pan under the trailer drains the water fresh tank.
 On these models an additional 1-1/4-in. drain plug is located on the bottom of the tank inside the galvanized "box."
 The plug is accessible by removing an inspection plate close to the petcock that can be seen on the bottom of the tank support pan.
 There may be a little Styrofoam insulation covering the plug that should be carefully removed and replaced.
+The water tank drain valve on the 16-ft. and 19-ft. models is located under the roadside dinette seat; remove the cushions to access a removable panel.
 Pumping the water out with the self-contained water pump also empties the fresh water tank.
 Simply turn on the pump switch and open a couple of faucets until the water will no longer comes out.